-Web site for a Finnish village: the role of animators in facilitating the participation of rural areas in the Information Society he Tiistenjoki region lies in Western Finland and consists of three adjacent villages with a total of 1000 inhabitants.
+The partners of UHI are dispersed throughout the Scottish Highlands and Islands he Tiistenjoki region lies in Western Finland and consists of three adjacent villages with a total of 1000 inhabitants.
 Tiistenjoki is the main village but the common name for the area is "Kasvun Kylat" (Villages of Growth), which is also the name of the local development association (KKK).